-Ryan’s experiences as an outdoor educator and youth climbing coach have given him a fresh and unique approach to guiding, which is ideal for climbers transitioning to the outdoors or those who are looking to advance their existing climbing skills.
+Ryan Pedersen’s experiences as an outdoor educator and youth climbing coach have given him a fresh and unique approach to guiding, which is ideal for climbers transitioning to the outdoors or those who are looking to advance their existing climbing skills.
 Ryan was born in Massachusetts, where he grew up tromping around New England’s dense forests and rivers.
 As he got a little older, this naturally progressed into learning to climb in the mountains.
 Following his desire to pursue a career in the outdoors, he studied Outdoor Education and Psychology at Johnson State College in northern Vermont.
 He began his formal mountain guide training with the American Mountain Guides Association in 2011 and began guiding single pitch rock climbing.
-In 2012 Ryan moved to Boulder, Colorado where he has worked as climbing guide and youth team climbing coach.
+In 2012 Ryan moved to Boulder, Colorado where he has worked as a climbing guide and youth team climbing coach.

 Ryan has climbed extensively all over the United States in places such as Yosemite Valley, the Colorado Rockies, the North Cascades, the desert sandstone in Utah, and all over the Northeast.
 He has also been fortunate enough to travel abroad to experience new places and cultures that offer a variety of climbing opportunities.
 Most recently, Ryan traveled to climb in the Peruvian Andes, the jungles of Cambodia, and the tall granite walls in Canada.
 When Ryan is not climbing for work or pleasure, he loves growing veggies in his garden and hanging out with his awesome border collie Lula!

 Ryan is a Wilderness First Responder, an AMGA Apprentice Rock and Alpine Guide, a USA Climbing Coach, and a NOLS graduate.